 If you’re looking for long-term relief from allergy symptoms, allergy shots are the solution you need.
 Laura Ispas, MD, of Allergy Asthma & Immunology Institute, is an expert in allergy shots, providing treatment that gives patients relief from many different allergens, including pollen, ragweed, dust mites, and stinging insects.
-If you have questions about allergy shots or would like to schedule an appointment, call the office in Leesburg, Virginia, or book an appointment online.
+If you have questions about allergy shots or would like to schedule an appointment, call the office in Leesburg, VA and serving the greater Lansdowne, VA and Ashburn, VA areas, or book an appointment online.

 Allergy shots are a type of treatment called immunotherapy, which desensitizes your immune system so that it stops triggering allergic reactions.